 - b.
 Consider hypoglycemia.
 Perform rapid glucose determination.
 If glucose is < 60 mg/dL or clinical signs and symptoms indicate hypoglycemia, refer to the Diabetic Emergencies Protocol 5604. - c.
 For a suspected narcotic overdose complicated by respiratory depression: - i.
-Administer Naloxone (Narcan®) 1 mg IM (Anterior Lateral Thigh).
-If patient does not show signs of improvement (adequate respiratory response/increased LOC) administer an additional 1 mg IM in 10 minutes. - ii.
-If unable to administer Naloxone IM, administer 2 mg intranasal (IN) via atomizer.
-If patient does not show signs of improvement (adequate respiratory response/increased LOC) administer an additional 2 mg IN and request ALS backup.
+If blood glucose level is > 60, administer Naloxone (Narcan®) 0.4 mg/minute up to 2 mg IV titrated to restore the respiratory drive. - ii.
+If IV cannot be established, administer 2 mg intranasal (IN) via atomizer, or intramuscular (IM).